-The land of wine, baguette, and cheese, France’s history, landscapes, and landmarks are without rival.
+The land of wine, baguette, and cheese, the history, landscapes, and surf in France are without rival.

-Dicover the best waves in the country by joining one of these surf camps in France!
+Discover the best waves in the country by joining a surf camp in France!

 The best surf in France is found on the Atlantic coast.
 While the Mediterranean does generate some swells, they are unfortunately inconsistent and short-lived.